 READ 600.
 Analysis and Correction of Reading Problems.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisite: TEDU 561 or permission of instructor.
 An analysis of factors relating to reading difficulty.
 Diagnostic testing procedures and instructional strategies appropriate for the reading specialist in clinical and classroom settings will be emphasized.

 READ 601.
 Psycholinguistics and Language Arts Curriculum.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 An investigation of the psychological processes involved in language behavior and the relationship of these processes to the teaching of the basic communication skills.

 Semester course; 3 lecture hours.
 3 credits.
 An examination of methods, strategies and techniques appropriate for teaching adult readers functioning at levels ranging from beginning to college level.
 Assessment issues, basic reading concepts, skills, and adult reading methods and materials are analyzed.
 Focus is on adapting teaching techniques for use with adults in various academic and life settings.

 READ 605.
 Organizing and Implementing Reading Programs.
 3 Hours.